Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Perfectoid signature and perfectoid Hilbert-Kunz multiplicity

 \begin{corollary} With notation as in \autoref{not.setup}, for every $\m$-primary ideal $I\subseteq R$ we have $e^{\underline{x}}_{\perfd}(I) \leq e(I)$, with equality when $I$ is generated by a system of parameters of $R$. \end{corollary} \begin{proof} The second conclusion follows directly from \autoref{prop.Normalizedlengthequalsmultiplicity} (applied to $n=0$ so that $A_0\otimes_AR=R$).
-For the first statement, note that there exists a finite extension $k\to k'$ such that $R':=R\otimes_{W(k)}W(k')$ is a complete local domain and that $IR'$ admits a minimal reduction $(\underline{y})=(y_1,\dots,y_d)\subseteq R'$ that is generated by a system of parameters of $R'$\footnote{We only need this step when the residue field of $R$ is finite.
-If $R$ is normal, then for any finite field extension $k\to k'$, $R'$ is still a domain since it is normal and local.
-In general, there are infinitely many finite field extensions $k\to k'$ such that $R'$ is a domain: let $R\to S$ be the normalization of $R$ with $k_S$ the residue field of $S$, then if $k\to k'$ is such that $[k':k]$ is relative prime to $[k_S:k]$, $R'$ is a domain.}.
-Then we have But then by \autoref{cor.FiniteEtaleHaveTheSameSignature} below, we know that $e^{\underline{x}}_{\perfd}(IR', R')=e^{\underline{x}}_{\perfd}(I, R)$, which completes the proof. \end{proof}
+We now prove the first statement.
+Note that when the residue field $k$ of $R$ is infinite, then $I$ has a minimal reduction generated by a system of parameters $\underline{y}=y_1,\dots,y_d$.
+In this case we have